Quick Answer

 Apply a Leather Protectant

 A leather protectant forms a breathable barrier to repel stains and spills.
 Choose one labeled safe for finished leather.
+This adds an extra layer of defense against everyday wear and tear.

 Keep It Out of Direct Sunlight